Quindaro Townsite: Foundation

+In 1855, the land of the Wyandot Reservation had been divided among the families.
+The Quindaro Town Company was so named because it bought Nancy Quindaro's land allotment for the townsite.
+A common female name within the Wyandot, Quindaro means "bundle of sticks" or "strength through numbers", in the Wyandot language.

 Quindaro was one of several competing small ports on the Missouri River.
 Planners seeking to establish a Free-State port noted the site's advantages:

-Abelard Guthrie, credited as the founder who purchased land for the settlement, named it after his wife Nancy "Quindaro" Brown Guthrie.
-She was a member of the Wyandot tribe and had persuaded them to sell land to her husband.
-Quindaro means "bundle of sticks" or "strength through numbers", in the Wyandot language.

 Construction started in January 1857, and the town soon contained numerous stone houses and starts of several businesses.
 Its sawmill was the largest in Kansas.
 The lower townsite near the river was the commercial core, and most residences were higher on the bluff, at the upper townsite.
 In the first year, there were 100 buildings completed, many of stone and brick, "including hotels, Dry Goods, Hardware and Grocery stores, a Church [two churches] and School house".
 Tribal natives living there were not dispossessed and became a part of Quindaro.

 John Morgan Walden was one of many young men attracted to Quindaro, where he founded a Free-Soil paper called Quindaro Chindowan.
 The name Chindowan was a Wyandot word for "leader".
 Walden also was a missionary to freedmen and later became a bishop in the Methodist Church.